iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Execution Sequence

 The ultimate purpose of a Connector is to synchronize an iModel with the data in one or more source documents.
-The synchronization step involves authorization, communicating with an iModel server, converting data, and concurrency control. iTwin.js defines a framework in which the Connector itself can focus on the tasks of extraction, alignment, and change-detection.
+The synchronization step involves authorization, communicating with the [iModelHub](./glossary#imodelhub), converting data, and concurrency control. iTwin.js defines a framework in which the Connector itself can focus on the tasks of extraction, alignment, and change-detection.
 The other functions are handled by classes provided by iTwin.js.
 The framework is implemented by the ConnectorRunner class.
 A ConnectorRunner conducts the overall synchronization process.
 It loads and calls functions on a Connector at the appropriate points in the sequence.
 The process may be summarized as follows:

 - ConnectorRunner: [Opens a local briefcase copy](./backend/IModelDb.md) of the iModel that is to be updated.
 - Import or Update Schema
   - Connector: Possibly [import an appropriate BIS schema into the briefcase](./backend/SchemasAndElementsInTypeScript.md#importing-the-schema) or upgrade an existing schema.
-  - ConnectorRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModel server.
+  - ConnectorRunner: [Push](./backend/IModelDbReadwrite.md#pushing-changes-to-imodelhub) the results to the iModelHub.
 - Convert Changed Data
   - Connector:
     - Opens to the data source.